 Talking or texting with a friend or family member, especially someone who understands how you’re feeling, can help you feel less alone and less anxious.
 Sometimes another person can provide a sounding board and reality check on your worries.
 They might also let you know about a hack they’ve tried that helped them to manage their own anxiety.
 Or they might just provide a listening ear that can help you feel understood and cared for.

 Anxiety left unchecked can become overwhelming.
 Seeking support from a trained mental health professional can really help if you're having trouble managing it on your own.
-If you’re wanting to speak to a health professional, book in to see your GP or psychologist, or start a chat with one of our Sonder team members who can help connect you with the right service.
+If you’re wanting to speak with a health professional, book in to see your GP or psychologist, or start a chat with one of our Sonder team members who can help connect you with the right service.

 If you have any questions or need extra support, we're here to help you anytime in any language.
 Simply start a chat with us via the home screen of the Sonder app.